 The truth is that some strategies are simply too simple.
 While one could make the case that the Small Dows of the Dow strategy is a winner going forward (just look at past performance!) it ignores plenty of other data and influencer’s of a stock’s price.

 All of these are very large multi-nationals.
 These certainly are not companies that will grow tremendously going forward, which somewhat explains their high yields.
-AT&T and Verizon – the two highest-yielding securities as of December 30, 2011 – are both returning capital to investors because of limited growth opportunities.
+AT&T and Verizon are both returning capital to investors because of limited growth opportunities.
 The same is true for Pfizer and Merck, which have a solid line-up of pharmaceutical cash flows from years of R&D spending that provide tons of free cash flow.

-Additionally, these four names will likely to be on the Dogs of the Dow list for some time to come.
+Additionally, these four names will likely to be on the Dogs of the Dow list for some time to come (they’ve been there since 2011).
 Their low stock price relative to dividends may be justified – patent expirations significantly affect pharmaceutical profits, and the explosion of WiFi networks limits future data revenues for the telecommunication networks dependent on cell phone revenues.

 Finally, the historical performance of the Dogs of the Dow is in some way influenced by perpetually falling interest rates during the 20 year period.
 Investors bid down yields as interest rates fall, which boosts stock prices.
 How much further can interest rates fall going forward as rates are already resting at historic lows?